 Supplies Needed to Ferment Salsa

-- Air Lock Lids – these can be any kind of fermenting lid, whether a Pickle Pro, an airlock lid, or, if you don't have access to these, just a plastic Mason jar lid will work as well.
-Don't use a two-piece canning lid as the pressure of the ferment can build up and cause the jar to break.
+- Air Lock Lids – These can be any kind of fermenting lid, whether a Pickle Pro, an airlock lid, or, if you don’t have access to these, just a plastic Mason jar lid will work as well.
+Don’t use a two-piece canning lid as the pressure of the ferment can build up and cause the jar to break (because who remembers to burp them often enough, right?).
+You can generally find something affordable on Amazon.

 Ingredients Needed for this Fermented Salsa Recipe

-- Ten Roma tomatoes – any tomatoes will do, this just happens to be what we had ripe in the garden.
-You'll want about 1 1/2 pounds of tomatoes for this recipe.
+- Roma tomatoes – Any tomatoes will do, this just happens to be what we had ripe in the garden.
+You’ll want about 1 1/2 pounds of fresh tomatoes for this recipe.
+(This is a great recipe if you happen to have a flush of ripe tomatoes all at once or score a good deal on tomatoes at the Farmer’s Market!)

-- Onion – Red, yellow, sweet, the choice is yours!
+- Onion – Red onion, yellow onion, sweet onion, the choice is yours!

 - Bell Pepper – I like adding bell peppers to my salsa.
 For this fermented salsa, it helps keep some bite to the finished product as vegetables tend to soften up during the fermentation process.

-- Jalapeno – if you like spicier, go for the whole jalapeno.
-I'm only adding half for this recipe.
-You could also leave the seeds for added heat.
+- Jalapeno Peppers – If you like it spicier, go for the whole jalapeno.
+I’m only adding half for this recipe.
+You could also add the seeds for more heat.
+If you don’t have jalapenos, any hot pepper you like will work.

-- Garlic – more garlic is always better in my opinion!
-Scale to your preference.
+- Garlic – More garlic is always better, in my opinion!
+Add more or less cloves garlic to your preference.

 - Cumin – This gives the salsa that classic Mexican flavor!